SumitSinghRajput12/Calculator/README.md

 # Calculator
- Beginner Calculator made by JS, CSS and HTML
+ Basic Calculator made with the help JS, CSS and HTML.
+A beginner's project.